NSDesign/ShapeStudio/docs/future-features.md

 ---

-## 9. Server-Side High-Resolution Export 🔶 IN PROGRESS
+## 9. Server-Side High-Resolution Export ✅ COMPLETE - TESTING

 ### Overview
 A server-side rendering system using Headless Chromium + Sharp library to overcome browser canvas memory limitations and produce professional print-quality exports (A4+ at 300+ DPI, 16-bit TIFF with sRGB ICC profiles).